anantteotia/House-Price-Predcition/README.md

 # House-Price-Predcition
-Predicts the price of any house in Bangalore
+Predicts the price of any house in Bangalore.